Northampton (1801 ship): EIC Voyage 4 (1807-08)

 Northampton reached Madras on 15 February 1808.
-She arrived at Kidderpore on 19 March and was at Culpee, an anchorage towards Calcutta, and closer than Saugor, on 15 May.
+She arrived at Kidderpore on 19 March and was at Culpee, an anchorage towards Calcutta, and closer than Sagar, on 15 May.
 Homeward bound, She passed Saugor on 3 June, reached St Helena on 28 September.
 She arrived at the Downs on 12 December, but a gale came up on 16–7 December in which she lost an anchor and cable in Margate roads.
 Several other East Indiamen also suffered damage and Walpole, Sandlands, master, was driven aground.

 On 24 December 1808, 15 seamen from Northampton's crew were delivered to the Royal Navy receiving ship HMS El Corso at Gravesend.
 The men had joined Northampton at Calcutta on 1 June.
 (Seamen on Indiamen were vulnerable to impressment on their return to England.)

 EIC Voyage 5 (1809-10)

 Sanders sailed Northampton from Portsmouth on 7 July 1809, bound for Bombay.
 She reached Madeira on 19 July, and Bombay on 24 November.
 Returning home, she visited Point de Galle on 22 February 1810, reached St Helena of 4 May, and arrived at the Downs on 6 July.